 GSTT1 (Glutathione S-Transferase Theta 1) is a Protein Coding gene.
 Diseases associated with GSTT1 include laryngeal carcinoma and asbestosis.
-Among its related pathways are Metabolism and Phase II conjugation.
+Among its related pathways are Metabolism of xenobiotics by cytochrome P450 and Glutathione metabolism.
 GO annotations related to this gene include glutathione transferase activity and glutathione peroxidase activity.

 UniProtKB/Swiss-Prot for GSTT1 Gene